willielaredo/willielaredo.github.io/socialism-notes.md

 ## What socialism means to me

-To help answer this for myself, I created a writing project that [you can find here](/socialism).
+To help answer this for myself, I created a "What is Socialism" writing project that [you can find here](/socialism).

 Publishing it to the world wide web forces me to be more careful and clear than I would be if I were writing only for myself.